arajnoha/purefeed/README.md

  - Posts filters (if you post random stuff on your purefeed but also publish articles, it would be nice if readers could filter the post types)
  - Audio posts (for little clips and well as an alternative way of doing a self-hostad free podcast)
  - Video posts
- - Edits (editing the posts)
- - Download original files (every post gets a new folder named by the current timestamp, inside it, there is an original photo uploaded as well as the scaled-down one, so graphical posts will have the ability to download the full image)
  - other image types than JPG